Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

 Another video shows the Bluebridge ferry pushing through big seas.

-While weather in the capital couldn't be nicer - sunshine and light breezes - the waves were being pushed by forces further away from the country, MetService meteorologist Andy Best said.
+Weather in the capital couldn't be nicer - sunshine and light breezes - but the waves were being pushed by forces further away from the country, MetService meteorologist Andy Best said.

 MetService shared an animation on Twitter showing heavy swells moving up the East Coast yesterday and this morning.
 The swells are the reason behind the large waves.